ooni/spec/backends/bk-005-ooni-run-v2.md

 ## 4.3 GET the OONI Run descriptor

-This operation is performed by OONI Probe clients to retrieve the descriptor of a certain OONI Run link given the ID.
+This operation is performed by OONI Probe clients to retrieve the latest revision for a descriptor of a certain OONI Run link given the ID.

 As such, this request does not require any authentication.